cercis/wormhole/sui/README.md

 - do `rpc-server` to start a server for handling rpc calls
 - do `sui-faucet` to start a faucet for requesting funds from active-address

+#TODO - describe the design of the core bridge below

 # State and Child Objects
 The rationale behind using child objects, and attaching them to State (the parent object), is that the alternative of direct wrapping can lead to large objects, which require higher gas fees in transactions.
 Child objects also make it easy to store a collection of hetergeneous types in one place.
 In addition, if we instead wrapped an object (e.g. guardian set) inside of State, the object cannot be directly used in a transaction or queried by its ID.